amplab/training/ampcamp/image-classification-with-pipelines.md

 <div data-lang="scala">
 <div class="prettyprint" style="margin-bottom:10px">
 <ul style="margin-bottom:0px">
-Unzip the file you downloaded for the pipelines project and navigate to the directory "ampcamp-pipelines"
+Unzip the file you downloaded for the pipelines project and navigate to the directory "keystoneml"

 You should find the following items in the directory:
 <li><code>build.sbt</code>: SBT project file</li>